Matthew Weir

 Am J Kidney Dis · 2022

-A study of older adults with chronic kidney disease in Ontario found that starting allopurinol at a dose higher than 100 milligrams per day more than doubled the risk of being hospitalized for a severe skin reaction compared to starting at a lower dose.
-These results support the practice of using lower initial doses of this medication in patients with reduced kidney function to minimize the risk of dangerous side effects.
-While higher starting doses were also linked to an increase in overall hospitalizations, there was no significant difference in the risk of death between the two groups.
+A study of older adults with chronic kidney disease in Ontario, Canada, found that starting the gout medication allopurinol at a dose higher than 100 milligrams per day was associated with a more than twofold increased risk of hospitalisation for severe skin reactions compared to starting at a lower dose.
+This higher starting dose was also linked to an increased risk of overall hospitalisation, though not to a higher risk of death.
+These findings support the practice of initiating allopurinol at lower doses in patients with reduced kidney function to prevent serious adverse events.

 Fracture Risk of Sodium-Glucose Cotransporter-2 Inhibitors in Chronic Kidney Disease.